CelliesProjects/moonPhase-esp32/README.md

-### moonPhase
+### MoonPhase

-A library for esp32 to get the moon phase angle and percentage of the moon that is illuminated. (as seen from Earth)
+A library for esp32 to get the moon phase angle and amount of the moon that is illuminated. (as seen from Earth)
-The easiest method to install this library is to use the Arduino IDE library manager.

 For esp8266 non-os or avr (Arduino) you can use the [steve-sienk fork](https://github.com/steve-sienk/moonPhaser-avr).

 ### Breaking changes upgrading from 1.x to 2.0

-### Why?

-Some struct member names in earlier versions were misleading.

-Version 2.0 cleans this up and enforces stricter, more explicit code.

-### The changes

 The include path changed from `#include <moonPhase.h>` to `#include "MoonPhase.hpp"`